probinso/introduction-git/pres.md

 Please sit in front of room if you haven't yet setup your environment

-_If you didn't bring a computer, or are unfamilure with terminal commands, make a friend_
+_If you didn't bring a computer, or are unfamiliar with terminal commands, make a friend_

 ---
 # Portland DSG